Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Take him with you,” her king replied.
 “Do no harm to him, make sure he gets everything he needs.
 Tolerate him,” he added, seeming to note her lack of enthusiasm.

 She sighed.
-“As you wish, milord,” she said.
-Turning, she began to stalk away.
-Pharazon looked too terrified and exhausted to even speak, and just stared at Terra pleadingly over his shoulder.
+“As you wish, milord.”
+As she turned and stalked away, Pharazon looked too terrified and exhausted to even speak, and just stared at Terra pleadingly over his shoulder.

 A wave of affirmations swept through the crowd and the Werelupes dispersed.
 They scampered away into various tunnels that lined the walls of the enormous cavern Terra realised she was in.
 The natural cave had been built up with wooden walkways and bridges, and decorated with creatures’ skulls and enormous curved ribs from something the size of the Turmaculus.

 It just served to further remind Terra how far she and Pharazon were from home—and that this would be their home for who knew how long.
-Her stomach turned again and she clutched it, doubling over and feeling totally physically and emotionally spent.
+Her stomach turned again and she grimaced, hanging her head and feeling totally physically and emotionally spent.

 “What’s the matter?” the Werelupe King asked.
 “Are you ill?”
-He crouched down in front of her so his face was level with her own, reaching out and gently touching the tip of her nose with the pawpad at the end of his thumb.
+He crouched down in front of her, reaching out and gently touching the tip of her nose with the pawpad at the end of his thumb.
 “Your nose is dry… that’s not good.”

-Terra gave him a confused look before letting out a weak chuckle in spite of the situation.
+Terra gave him a confused look.
 "Human noses are supposed to be dry."

 “Please don’t,” Terra said.
 “Enough’s—you’ve already done enough.”